- MA Contemporary Russian Politics (Course organiser)

 The politics of the former Soviet Union (especially Russian and Moldovan politics, political parties in the FSU, democratisation and institution-building); Russian nationalism, Russian foreign policy discourse; the radical left in Europe; populism; contemporary communism.

-Research day will be THURSDAY in Spring Semester 2020.
+Research day will be THURSDAY in Autumn Semester 2021.
 I will not normally be contactable on Thursday.

 Luke is currently working on the radical left in Europe and Russia, and left-wing populism.
 He has also started a comparative study of nationalism and foreign policy in Russia, the US and China, commencing with a research fellowship at the Aleksanteri Institute, Finland, in April 2017.